jumpingcontent/Final_Pack/README.md

 I've also made an "attendance" folder that outlines my attendance for the semester.

-Also, in the final project folder I've detailed my contributions to our group's final project.
+Also, in the "final project" folder I've detailed my contributions to our group's final project.